Tories (British political party): The "Tory Party"

 Most historians use the term "Tory party" to identify the weakly organized group surrounding Pitt the Younger which came to be the dominant force in British politics from 1783 until 1830.
 The term was avoided by the members themselves.
 After Pitt's death (1806), the ministers in the Portland ministry (1807–1809) called themselves the "Friends of Mr Pitt" rather than Tories.
 Portland's successor, Spencer Perceval (Prime Minister, 1809–1812), never adopted the label of Tory and, after his assassination in 1812, the members of the government of Lord Liverpool (1812–1827) firmly rejected it in a ministerial memorandum to the Prince Regent: It is almost unnecessary to observe that the British Government had for more than a century been and could only be a Whig Government; and that the present administration is, as every administration in this country must necessarily be, a Whig administration.
 For a Whig Government means now, as it has all along meant, nothing else than a Government established by laws equally binding upon the King and the subject.

 From this historians analysis, generally, the Tories were associated with lesser gentry, the Church of England and the Episcopal Church in Scotland while Whigs were more associated with trade, money, larger land holders or land magnates and the Nonconformist Protestant churches.
 Both were still committed to the political system in place at that time.
 The new Tory party was distinct both in composition and ideological orientation from the old.
 It consisted largely of former Whigs, alienated from the party that now bore that name.
 While it maintained a sentimental and conservative respect for the symbolic institutions of the British monarchy, in practice Tory ministries allowed the King no more freedom than Whig ones.
 The incompetence of George III's personal interventions in policy had been sufficiently shown in the American War (1775–1783), henceforward his active role was limited to negations of government policies such as the Catholic emancipation.
-In foreign policy, the differences were even more marked as the old Tory party had been pacific and isolationist whereas the new one was bellicose and imperialistic..
+In foreign policy, the differences were even more marked as the old Tory party had been pacifist and isolationist whereas the new one was bellicose and imperialistic.